‘Inclusive Communities: All are Beloved’

 • Plenty of free parking.

-• It is not possible to book extra nights before or after the conference.
+• It is possible to book extra nights before or after the conference.

-• Accessibility – we have reserved two fully accessible rooms and all rooms not on the ground floor are accessible by lift.
+• Accessibility – we have reserved two fully accessible rooms all other rooms are accessed via stairs.

 Costs and Booking Information

 More information about the packages and the costs for members booking at the early bird rate are available on the booking form.
-These rates range from £93 non-residential day rate for Saturday only (including lunch), to £279 for the full residential weekend.
-This year we also have double room sharing options though the venue has a non-discriminatory policy for sole occupancy so the cost is the same: £279 per person.
+These member rates range from £93 non-residential day rate for Saturday only (including lunch), to £289 for the full residential weekend.
+This year we also have room sharing options.

 To find out more then you need to start completing the form (you aren’t committing until you confirm at the end of the process):